trainingwheels/trainingwheels/vagrant/README.md

 Additional provisioning
 -----------------------

-If you want special provisioning steps taken, you can place a setup.local bash script in this directory and it will be run after the other provisioning steps.
+If you want special provisioning steps taken, you can place a setup.local.sh bash script in this directory and it will be run after the other provisioning steps.

 Vagrant recovery
 ----------------